douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * aĵo - thing
 * aŭ - or
 * aŭdi - to hear
-* aŭdinte - having heard (past participle of "aŭdi" - to hear)
 * aŭgusto - August
 * aŭskultanto - listener
 * aŭskulti - to listen